Absences and Attendance

 We strongly discourage children from biking to school until they are in Year 5.
 Police advice is that children under Year 5 do not have the maturity or visual perceptual development to make safe judgements in traffic and roads near the school are extremely busy during school drop off and pick up times.

 Bikes must be left locked in the bike rack located behind Rooms 20 and 21.
 There are racks for scooters behind Room 20 and 21, and behind the Resource Room in Kiri (near Room 2).
 Students need to walk their bike across the pedestrian crossings and in and out of the school grounds.
-Children under Year 5 must have written permission from their parent/caregiver, a copy of which will be kept at school.

 Board of Trustees